UC CalFresh Primary Curriculum

 In SNAP-Ed, use of evidence-based curricula helps us provide the most effective nutrition education interventions.
 Following the curricula as it is written ensures the quality of the interventions, however, sometimes a specific curriculum may not fit the needs of a given group of SNAP-Ed clients.
 The following tools are designed to help guide Local Implementing Agencies regarding acceptable levels of modifications.
 In addition there are tools to strengthen curriculum delivery.

 CA SNAP-Ed Curriculum Fidelity

 Evidence Based Summaries

 The USDA requires that SNAP-Ed Programs implement evidence-based approaches.
-The UC CalFresh Nutrition Education Program uses many curricula that were developed by the University of California.
+CalFresh Healthy Living, University of California uses many curricula that were developed by the University of California.
 Evidence Based Summaries were developed for these curricula to document their evidence-based effectiveness in encouraging behavior change in participant's food, beverage and physical activity choices.
 NCOR Toolkit

 SMART is a mnemonic which stands for Specific Measurable Achievable Realistic Time.
 It is a way of developing specific goals for a project.
-Each of the UC CalFresh program's curricula have a specific set of SMART objectives.
+Each of the CalFresh Healthy Living, University of California program's curricula have a specific set of SMART objectives.
 Ideally, participants taught with each curriculum will achieve the goals listed in that curriculum's SMART objective.
 The complete listing for all Adult/Family-Centered and Youth curricula is in the file below, with the appropriate Evaluation Tool is also listed.